 For the Small Business Improvement Grant, you’ll submit detailed project plans that outline eligible costs and a budget meeting the $5,000 minimum.
 You’ll also need three estimates from licensed contractors to determine your grant amount based on the lowest estimate.

-Don’t forget your signed application submitted online through NJEDA, along with the $100 approval fee, and be prepared to submit additional documentation if necessary.
+Don’t forget your signed application submitted online through NJEDA, along with the $100 approval fee, and be prepared to submit additional documentation if necessary, especially if you’re also pursuing complementary housing grants or other public funding sources.

 Preparing Your Application